dsyer/sagan-wiki/Get-the-source.md

 Simply download and unpack <https://github.com/spring-io/sagan/archive/master.zip> in the directory of your choice.

-### Take a look around

-Once you've completed any of the steps above, you should be able to

-    $ cd sagan

-where you'll find a directory structure that looks something like this:

-    $ ls -1
-    CONTRIBUTING.md
-    README.md
-    build.gradle
-    gradle
-    gradlew
-    gradlew.bat
-    sagan-client
-    sagan-common
-    sagan-indexer
-    sagan-site
-    settings.gradle
-    style
-    wiki

 ### Next steps

 Now that you've got the code, you'll want to learn how to [[build everything]] and [[run the site locally]].
 From there you can explore many other options.
 Browse the wiki to see what's possible.